w3f/Grants-Program/applications/scaffold-dot.md

 We expect applicants to have a solid idea about the project's expected final state.
 Therefore, please submit (where relevant):

-- An overview of the technology stack to be used NextJS for frontend, Reown AppKit wallet connection, hardhat for EVM testing and deployment *may add Foundry support if possible*, Wagmi and Viem for interacting with blockchain.
+- An overview of the technology stack to be used NextJS for frontend, Reown AppKit wallet connection including email and social wallet creation in app, hardhat for EVM testing and deployment *may add Foundry support if possible, pending paritytech/foundry-polkadot*, Wagmi and Viem for interacting with blockchain.
 Scaffold-DOT is a fork of Scaffold-ETH 2.
 - Documentation of core components, protocols, architecture, etc. to be deployed It's a scaffold-eth fork that is configured for deploying to Polkadot Hub.
+See github.com/scaffold-eth/scaffold-eth-2
 - Any PoC/MVP or other relevant prior work or research on the topic Have been using scaffold-eth since version 1.
+Have lots of experience with scaffold-eth-2.
 - Mockups/designs of any UI components
 - Data models / API specifications of the core functionality
 - What your project is *not* or will *not* provide or implement Will not support smart contracts written in Ink!
+Not for running DOOM :)

 ### 🧩 Ecosystem Fit